Press Release

-Article Alternative Strategies Fund 10-Year Anniversary Q&A
+Alternative Strategies Fund Celebrates 10-Year Anniversary with 5-Star Overall Morningstar Rating

 In creating the Alternative Strategies Fund, we sought to build a core, lower-risk alternatives fund that would hold up well in equity bear markets and exhibit relatively low correlation and beta to stocks and core bonds (recognizing that those would change as market conditions varied).
 There are several things we focus on, but risk-adjusted performance is a primary one.
 However, we still wanted the fund to deliver solid long-term absolute performance, since an investment with a high Sharpe ratio but very low actual return is difficult for most investors to hold over the long term.